gramener/gramex-guide/r/README.md

 [See the plot](plot.png).

-Note: Requires `conda install -c r r-ggplot2` to be installed
+Note: Requires `conda install -c conda-forge r-ggplot2` to be installed

 ## R async